App-vNext/Polly/README.md

 # Usage &ndash; fault-handling policies

+Fault-handling policies handle specific exceptions thrown by, or results returned by, the delegates you execute through the policy.

 ## Step 1 : Specify the  exceptions/faults you want the policy to handle

 ### (for fault-handling policies:  Retry family, CircuitBreaker family and Fallback)